Sorry, this program is not available for local students.

 Sorry, this program is not available for international students intending to study on a student visa.

 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

-Gain specialised technical skills in property transactions, learn about aspects of the legal system and develop practical business skills as you prepare for professional practice as a conveyancer.
+You will gain specialised technical knowledge and skills in property transactions, learn about the operation of our legal system and develop practical business skills as you prepare for professional practice as a conveyancer.